How many of you out there own a Hi-Point firearm? How many have at least shot one?

 - They produce about 76 different models of carbines in a range of calibers

-- The trigger breaks at 6 pounds, but the bottom of the trigger has a projection/point that sticks up.
-It rubbed on my finger and became an annoyance after a few shots.
+- The trigger breaks at 6 pounds, but the bottom of the trigger has a projection/point that sticks up and rubs the finger.

 - Screws don’t line up with holes exactly, edges don’t mate evenly, and while the gun still works, it can be a bit frustrating.